ap0llo/markdown-generator/README.md

 # MarkdownGenerator

-Most Markdown libraaries focus on parsing markdwon inputs and converting them to html.
+Most Markdown libraries focus on parsing markdown inputs and converting them to html.
-In contrast MarkdownGenerator is library to programatically generate markdown files.
+In contrast MarkdownGenerator is library to programmatically generate markdown files.

 The library implements markdown features as described in the [CommonMark spec](https://spec.commonmark.org/0.28/).
-Additionally the library supports tables as defined in [GitHub flavoured markdown](https://github.github.com/gfm/).
+Additionally the library supports tables as defined in [GitHub flavored markdown](https://github.github.com/gfm/).

 ## Installation